 Factual Reporting: HIGH

-Notes: Founded in 2011, by Max Roser, Our World in Data is a web publication that visualizes datasets of global trends across time and presents empirical research and data that show how living conditions around the world are changing.
-According to their about page their aim is “to give a global overview and to show changes over the very long run, so that we can see where we are coming from and where we are today.”
+Founded in 2011 by Max Roser, Our World in Data is a web publication that visualizes datasets of global trends across time and presents empirical research and data that show how living conditions worldwide are changing.
+According to their about page, their aim is “to give a global overview and to show changes over the very long run, so that we can see where we are coming from and where we are today.”

-Our World in Data uses interactive data visualizations to present their research findings on development that explain the causes and consequences of the observed changes.
-Our World in Data (OWID) is supported by a grant from the Bill and Melinda Gates Foundation and other donors are listed on their about page.
+Our World in Data uses interactive data visualizations to present its research findings on development that explain the causes and consequences of the observed changes.
+Our World in Data (OWID) is supported by a grant from the Bill and Melinda Gates Foundation, and other donors are listed on their about page.

-Max Roser claims that the global population living in extreme poverty has declined from 84 percent in 1820 to 16 percent in 2010 and it’s still falling and that excessive focus on the upper classes, especially in historical perspective, is misleading.
+Max Roser claims that the global population living in extreme poverty has declined from 84 percent in 1820 to 16 percent in 2010, and it’s still falling and that excessive focus on the upper classes, especially from a historical perspective, is misleading.

-Overall, we rate Our World in Data (OWID) Left-Center biased due to their story selection (reporting from left perspective) and highly factual due to utilization of credible sources.
-(M. Huitsing 5/15/2018)
+Overall, we rate Our World in Data (OWID) Left-Center biased due to their story selection (reporting from left perspective) and highly factual due to the utilization of credible sources.
+(M. Huitsing 5/15/2018) Updated (12/18/2022)